-- 1. Initial on-site interview with the homeowner indicates a known or suspected mold presence in the home. - 2.
-Visual presence of mold is noted during the initial home inspection and during construction process. - 3.
-Mold odor is detected during the initial home inspection.
+- Initial on-site interview with the homeowner, indicates a known or suspected mold presence in the home. - Visual presence of mold is noted during the initial home inspection. - Mold odor is detected during the initial home inspection. - Upon completion of the mold or asbestos investigation, a report will be provided an inspection report.

-B. Mold Testing
+a.
+Mold Testing